rossigee/provider-minio/docs/TLS_CONFIGURATION.md

 2. Verify the MinIO server is configured to accept TLS connections
 3. Test connectivity without TLS first if possible
 4. Check network policies and firewall rules
+5. Review provider logs for detailed error messages

 ## Examples

-See the `samples/` directory for complete examples of ProviderConfigs with TLS configuration.
+See the `samples/` directory for complete examples of ProviderConfigs with TLS configuration using secret references.